COVIDExposureIndices/COVIDExposureIndices/documentation/DEX_notes.md

 (1) an updated underlying basemap of residential locations and
 (2) the assignment of devices to block groups of residence based on their first available weekly residences after November 1, 2019.
-- Version 0.5 was the inital release.
+- Version 0.5 was the initial release.